alxhill/alxhill.dev/topics/zizi.md

 - [GitHub of some papers for realtime pose estimation](https://github.com/cbsudux/awesome-human-pose-estimation#real-time-pose-estimation)
 - [YouTube tutorial making a diffusion model from scratch (with simple conditioning)](https://www.youtube.com/watch?v=TBCRlnwJtZU)

+## 2023-07-23

+- Did some brief inference perf testing & saw that the MPS backend can generate the meth/zizi images pretty quickly. torch.compile ran slower on my M1 mac but probably works much better on CUDA.
+Needed to pass in some weird `backend="aot_eager"` param to `torch.compile` to get it to work.
+[Link](https://github.com/pytorch/pytorch/pull/96980/files)

 ## 2023-07-20

 - Moving from the UNet2D class to the UNet2DConditional doesn't seem as simple as I'd hoped.
 The UNet2D class basically took in raw image tensors, but for the conditional version it seems to expect an already-embedded vector to condition on.
 Unclear if I _need_ to use an Autoencoder / VAE system like Stable Diffusion does, or if I can just ignore all that for now & find some simpler ways to condition the unet.